MicrosoftDocs/architecture-center/docs/guide/sap/sap-s4hana-content.md

 ### Database tier

 The architecture in this guide depicts a highly available SAP HANA database system that consists of two Azure VMs.
-The database tier's native system replication feature provides either manual or automatic failover between replicated nodes:
+The native system replication feature of the database tier provides either manual or automatic failover between replicated nodes:

 - For manual failover, deploy more than one HANA instance and use HSR.
 - For automatic failover, use both HSR and Linux high availability extension (HAE) for your Linux distribution.
 Linux HAE provides the cluster services to the HANA resources, detecting failure events and orchestrating the failover of errant services to the healthy node.
-- Like with the application servers layer, the commonly deployed HANA high availability solution for SLES is Pacemaker.
+- As with the application servers layer, the commonly deployed HANA high availability solution for SLES is Pacemaker.
 For RHEL, it's SIOS LifeKeeper.

 ### Deploy VMs across availability zones

-[Availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) can help enhance service availability.
+[Availability zones](/azure/virtual-machines/workloads/sap/sap-ha-availability-zones) can enhance service availability.
 Zones refer to physically separated locations within a specific Azure region.
 They improve workload availability and protect application services and VMs against datacenter outages.
 VMs in a single zone are treated as if they were in a single update or fault domain.
 When zonal deployment is selected, VMs in the same zone are distributed to fault and upgrade domains on a best-effort basis.

 In [Azure regions](https://azure.microsoft.com/global-infrastructure/regions) that support this feature, at least three zones are available.
 However, the maximum distance between datacenters in these zones isn't guaranteed.
 To deploy a multi-tier SAP system across zones, you must know the network latency within a zone and across targeted zones, and how sensitive your deployed applications are to network latency.